aboutcode-org/scancode-toolkit/etc/scripts/README.rst

-  * To generate or update pip requirement files, you need to start with a clean virtualenv as instructed below (This is to avoid injecting requirements specific to the tools here in the main requirements).
+  * To generate or update pip requirement files, you need to start with a clean virtualenv as instructed below (This is to avoid injecting requirements specific to the tools used here in the main requirements).

-  * For other usages, the tools here can run either in their own isolated virtualenv best or in the the main configured development virtualenv.
+  * For other usages, the tools here can run either in their own isolated virtualenv or in the the main configured development virtualenv.
     These requireements need to be installed::

         pip install --requirement etc/release/requirements.txt